 I actually think the Bosch mixes cookies, batters, etc BETTER.
-Also, because the beaters are close to the bottom of the bowl — even when I’m just doing 2 egg whites it does a GREAT job (the KitchenAid wouldn’t hardly even touch 2 egg whites, so I was REALLY happy with that).
+Also, because the beaters are close to the bottom of the bowl — even when I’m just doing 2 egg whites it does a GREAT job (the KitchenAid would barely even touch 2 egg whites, so I was REALLY happy with that).

 It’s hard to envision it (or video it — because it goes so fast) but the mixer blades go around the bowl, plus they spin on their own, and they’re also spinning at an angle, so gravity plays into it.

-I think of it as to how the earth spins around the earth, and the earth is spinning around the sun.
-Just spead up a lot to beat your egg whites in an insanely short period of time.
+I think of it as to how the moon spins around the earth, and the earth is spinning around the sun.
+Just speed up a lot to beat your egg whites in an insanely short period of time.

 I’m sure that’s why it goes so much faster.
 I made cream one night and it made it just in a few minutes.

-All stainless parts do have to be hand washed.
+All metal parts do have to be hand washed.
 On all mixers — except the Kitchenaid bowl can be put in the dishwasher.

 The Kitchenaid dough hook seems to be a little easier to clean than the Bosch, but not a whole lot easier (just more surfaces to clean on the Bosch)